 NOTE: If you have a balance in the Money Purchase Portion, you also have the option to receive your distribution in the form of an annuity.
 Contact the Fund Office for more information.

-Elec t One A. Payment Rolled Over to an IRA or Retirement Plan - I elect to have my vested account distributed in cash, and payable to an Individual Retirement Account ("IRA") or retirement plan. В. Payment with Partial Rollover to an IRA or Retirement Plan - I elect to have my vested account distributed in cash.
-I further elect to have% (if you fail to specify a percentage to be rolled over, you will automatically have 100% rolled over) of my vested account payable to an IRA or retirement plan and have the balance (if any) paid directly to me.
-C. Payment Paid to Me - I elect to have my vested account distributed in cash and paid to me.
-D. Installments - My vested account balance exceeds \$7,000, and I elect to have my vested account distributed to me in (select one): [] monthly / [] quarterly / [] semi-annual / [] annual installments over (select one): [] my life expectancy / [] my and my beneficiary's joint life expectancy.
-If I elected to have the installments paid over my and my beneficiary's joint life expectancy, the calculation will be based on my life expectancy and the life expectancy of a beneficiary who is ten years younger.
-E. Installments - My vested account balance exceeds \$7,000, and I elect to have my vested account distributed to me in (select one): [] monthly / [] quarterly / [] semi-annual / [] annual installments over (select one): [] 5 / [] 10 / [] 15 / [] 20 years.
-I understand that the period selected may be reduced to comply with federal tax law.
-F. Installments - My vested account balance exceeds \$7,000, and I elect to have my vested account distributed to me in (select one): [] monthly / [] quarterly / [] semi-annual / [] annual installments
+Elec t One : A. Payment of Required Minimum and Roll Over of Remainder to an Individual Retirement Account ("IRA") - I elect to have my vested account distributed in cash and the minimum amoun required by federal law paid to me.
+I also elect to have the remainder of my vested account payable to an IRA. В. Payment Paid to Me - I elect to have my vested account paid to me.
+C. Installments - My vested account balance exceeds \$7,000, and I elect to have my vested account distributed to me in (select one): [ ] monthly / [ ] quarterly / [ ] semi-annual / [ ] annual installments over my life expectancy.
+D. Installments - My vested account balance exceeds \$7,000, and I elect to have my vested account distributed to me in (select one): [ ] monthly / [ ] quarterly / [ ] semi-annual / [ ] annual installments over (select one): [ ] 5 / [ ] 10 / [ ] 15 / [ ] 20 years.
+I understand that if these installment payments are not sufficient to satisfy the required minimum distribution rules, I may receive an additional payment during the year.
+E. Installments - My vested account balance exceeds \$7,000, and I elect to have my vested accound distributed to me in (select one): [ ] monthly / [ ] quarterly / [ ] semi-annual / [ ] annual installments in the amount of \$ I understand that if these installment payments are not sufficient to satisfy the required minimum distribution rules, I may receive an additional payment during the year.
+F. Additional Payment Option - PARTIAL PAYMENT - I request a partial distribution from my vested may receive an additional payment during the year.
+I understand that to the extent my p represents my required minimum distribution, such portion cannot be rolled over to an IRA cretirement plan and is subject to the optional federal income tax withholding rules, and I must contain a Tax Withholding Election Form.
+I also understand that the taxable portion of any amount in expenses. --- the required minimum distribution may be subject to mandatory 20% federal income tax withholding and any state tax withholding, if applicable.